PAIA immedia Ecosystem

 - Remedies available in the event of the refusal of request for information

-immedia Studio (Pty) Ltd supports the constitutional right of access to information and we are committed to providing you access to our records in accordance with the provisions of the Act, the confidentiality we owe third parties, and the principles of South African law.
+The immedia ecosystem (Pty) Ltd supports the constitutional right of access to information and we are committed to provide you access to our records in accordance with the provisions of the Act, the confidentiality we owe third parties and the principles of South African law.

 2. COMPANY CONTACT DETAILS

 |Street Address:||Level 3 The Quarterdeck, 69 Richefond Circle, Ridgeside Office Park, Umhlanga, 4320|

 3. THE ACT

 The Promotion of Access to Information Act, No 2 of 2000 (“The Act”) was enacted on 3 February 2000, giving effect to the right of access to any information held by Government, as well as any information held by another person who is required for the exercising or protection of any rights.
 This right is entrenched in the Bill of Rights in the Constitution of South Africa.
 Where a request is made in terms of The Act, the body to which the request is made is not obliged to release the information, except where The Act expressly provides that the information may or must be released.
 The Act sets out the requisite procedural issues attached to such request.

 In order to promote effective governance of private bodies, it is necessary to ensure that everyone is empowered and educated to understand their rights in terms of The Act in order for them to exercise their rights in relation to public and private bodies.